Blog August 16, 2024

 We do, however, have knowledge of several state-sponsored hacker groups already using malicious AI for nefarious ends, including China-based Aquatic Panda, which exploited Log4Shell to attack universities, highlighting the risks posed by zero-day vulnerabilities and the increasingly sophisticated tactics now used by state-sponsored hacking groups.

 Fancy Bear, a Russian cyber espionage group probably associated with the GRU, (Russian military intelligence), has also incorporated malicious AI into its operations.
-This enhances the group’s ability to carry out sophisticated cyberattacks, such as automatically generating phishing emails, developing evasive malware, and analysing large volumes of data to identify high-value targets.
+This enhances the group’s ability to carry out sophisticated cyberattacks, such as automatically generating phishing emails, developing evasive malware, and analyzing large volumes of data to identify high-value targets.
 The Obrela team believes they have gained sensitive information on the likes of satellite communication protocols and radar imaging, for example.

 The pair also described Iran’s state-sponsored adversary, Imperial Kitten, which also uses AI to enhance its cyber espionage activities.
 This group generates sophisticated code snippets and phishing emails, using AI to create more convincing and effective social engineering attacks.
 Imperial Kitten has also used evasive code that can bypass traditional security measures, making its malware harder to detect and mitigate.